bharath391/rtms/README.md

 ---
 ## web page components
--Home page contains last detected anomalie(crack , fire , flood , other) location
+- Home page contains last detected anomalie(crack , fire , flood , other) location
--Past anomalies page contains record of the previous detected anomalies and resolved anomalies are marked -prediction's page template is added - future scope - need to collect data and make an analysis on the collected data for future predections on cracks , temp , floods , obstacles and other !
+- Past anomalies page contains record of the previous detected anomalies and resolved anomalies are marked
+- prediction's page template is added - future scope - need to collect data and make an analysis on the collected data for future predections on cracks , temp , floods , obstacles and other !

+---

 ## How It Works
 1. The ESP32 connects to Wi-Fi using provided credentials.